Robert Sternberg: Theory in cognitive styles

 Sternberg proposed a theory of cognitive styles in 1988.

 Sternberg's basic idea is that the forms of government we have in the world are external reflections of the way different people view and act in the world, that is, different ways of organizing and thinking.
 Cognitive styles should not be confused with abilities, they are the way we prefer to use these abilities.
 Indeed, a good fit between a person's preferred cognitive profile and his abilities can create a powerful synergy that outweighs the sum of its parts.

 The main three branches of government are the executive branch, legislative branch and judicial branch.
 People also need to perform these functions in their own thinking and working.
 Legislative people like to build new structures, creating their own rules along the way.
 Executive people are rule followers, they like to be given a predetermined structure in which to work.
 Judicial people like to evaluate rules and procedures, to analyze a given structure.

 The four forms of mental self-government are hierarchical, monarchic, oligarchic, and anarchic.
 The hierarchic style holds multiple goals simultaneously and prioritizes them.
 The oligarchic style is similar but differs in involving difficulty prioritizing.
 The monarchic style, in comparison, focuses on a single activity until completion.
 The anarchic style resists conformity to "systems, rules, or particular approaches to problems."

 The two levels of mental self-government are local and global.
 The local style focuses on more specific and concrete problems, in extreme case they "can't see the forest for the trees".
 The global style, in comparison, focuses on more abstract and global problems, in extreme cases they "can't see the trees for the forest".

 The two scopes of mental self-government are internal and external.
 The internal style focuses inwards and prefers to work independently.
 The external style focuses outwards and prefers to work in collaboration.

 The two leanings of mental self-government are the liberal and conservative.
 These styles have nothing to do with politics.
 The liberal individual likes change, to go beyond existing rules and procedures.
 The conservative individual dislikes change and ambiguity, he will be happiest in a familiar and predictable environment.

-We all have different profiles of thinking styles which can change over situations and time of life.
+All people have different profiles of thinking styles which can change over situations and time of life.
 Moreover, a person can, and often does, have a secondary preferred thinking style.